couellette/vertical-modern/readme.txt

 Fonts:
 Users can use any font they would like with the theme.
 Just copy your font to /etc/emulationstation/themes/Vertical_Modern/art folder.
-Rename the original font "Lato-Regular.ttf" to "Lato-Regular.ttf.backup" and then rename your font to "Lato-Regular.ttf".
+Rename the original font "Cabin-Bold.ttf" to "Cabin-Bold.ttf.backup" and then rename your font to "Cabin-Bold.ttf".
 This will have the theme use your font instead of what comes with Vertical_Modern.

 Gamelist Font Size:
 To change the font size of the Gamelist, open the "Vertical_Modern.xml" with a text editor, look for the tag <gamelist> and find a tag inside called <fontSize>.
 The original value is 0.03.
 A small change makes a big difference in size.
 If you want smaller gamelist names, try 0.02.
 If you want larger, try 0.04.
 You can even go further by trying 0.015.